logo Arizona Trailblazers

 It aroused so much interest among the young boy scouts that he is confident some of them will become future ham operators.

-On an earlier hike in Pivot Rock Canyon, Cyd had found a remarkable rock with a face.
 It features prominently in her first-person narrative, “Are Those Boots Waterproof?” soon to be published in Tales From the Trails of Arizona.

 Alas, we’re still looking for Cyd’s rock with a face.